simz089s/421DBProject1/Project3/README.md

 ### Prerequisites
 Be connected to the McGill internet or use a McGill VPN otherwise it will not be possible to access the database.
-We have just in case implemented a potential SSH connection that can be uncommented to allow database access without the two conditions mentioned above.
+Just in case we have implemented an SSH connection forwarder that can be used to allow database access without the two conditions mentioned above.
+There will be a prompt asking whether to use it or not.

 #### Notice: we are using Python 3